-Since October 2016, the Group has executed oil prices hedges via over-the-counter derivatives.
+GeoPark executes oil prices hedges via over-the-counter derivatives.
 Should oil prices drop, the Group could stand to collect from its counterparties under the derivative contracts.
 The Group's hedging counterparties are leading financial institutions and trading companies, therefore the Directors do not consider there to be a significant collection risk.